Malinda Colwell, Ph.D.

-**Dr. Colwell is NOT accepting graduate students at this time**
+**Dr. Colwell is accepting graduate students for Fall 2021**

 My area of expertise and research interests focus on preschool children's socio-emotional development and how to promote positive socialization and equip young children and families to be healthy, which in turn promotes children's socio-emotional development.
 I am fascinated by how young children come to identify and then appropriately express their emotions and how that influences their social relationships.
 When we think about socializing children about emotions, I often think we assume that adults, by virtue of being adults, know how to socialize others about emotions and to promote positive social interactions.
 And yet, I think the socialization process is not something that we are all naturally inclined to do.
 Therefore, I am also interested in teacher-child and parent-child relationships and how the quality of those relationships may influence socialization processes.

 In each of these areas, my focus is on the child in the context of family, cultural, and educational systems and how to best provide children a solid foundation for social and emotional development.

 Areas of Expertise

 - Young children's social and emotional development

 - Parent-child and teacher-child relationships

 Pearson, M., Gaines, K., Pati, D., Colwell, M.J., & Motheral, L. (2019).
 The Physiological impact of window murals on pediatric patients.
 Health Environments Research & Design Journal, 116 – 129.